relevance/java-tdd/labs/tdd/README.txt

 7. Now adjust the price per topping. $1 per topping should suffice, unless you have some extra time in the lab and want to implement custom pricing per topping.

+3. TDD: Calculator
+Write a set of tests for, and implement, a Calculator class.
+It should add, subtract, multiply, and divide.
+Make sure that you can clear it and get the results at any point along the way.

+Of course, let the unit tests drive your design.